School of Health Sciences

 Master of Physician Assistant Science

 Master of Physician Assistant Science (MPAS) is a professional graduate program in the Department of Clinical and Diagnostic Sciences which prepares individuals for licensure and entry into the physician assistant profession.
-As a PA, you will diagnose illness, develop and manage treatment plans, prescribe medications, often serve as a patient’s principal healthcare provider, and be committed to improving healthcare access and quality.
+As a PA, you will diagnose illness, develop and manage treatment plans, prescribe medications, often serve as a patient’s principal healthcare provider, and play a pivotal role in improving health care access and quality.

-Physician Assistant ranked number five in 100 Best Jobs of 2024 by U.S News & World Report.
-The profession also ranked second on U.S. News' list for Best Health Care Jobs and fourth for Best STEM Jobs.
+Physician Assistant ranked number three in 100 Best Jobs of 2025 by U.S News & World Report.
+The profession also ranked second on U.S. News' list for Best Health Care Jobs and third for Best STEM Jobs.
 The rankings take into account the most important aspects of a job, including growth potential, work-life balance and salary.

 Consider this position if you: